Cray-HPE/docs-csm/024-LIVECD-VIRTUAL-ISO-BOOT.md

 ## Booting

+> **`NOTE`** It may appear that the boot is stalled at a line of `EXT4-fs (loop1): mounted ...` or `Starting dracut pre-mount hook...`.
+This is the step when it actually begins downloading the ISO's squashfs root filesystem and can take a few minutes

 ### ILO

 ILO BNCs allow for booting directly from an HTTP accessible ISO location.
 This can be done either from the web interface or a helper script